avinashbest/cpp-gfg/README.md

     We need to know the size before we create them.
 So, in CPP we use Vector from STL Library.

+# CPP Strings:
+- Richer Library
+- Supports Operators like =, -, <, >, ==, <=, >= are possible.
+- Can assign a string later
+- Don not have to worry about size.
+- Can be converted to C-Style if needed.

+# Reference:
+-  Create an alias
+-  Must be assigned when declared
+-  Cannot refer to another location
+-  Cannot be NULL
+-  Safer
+-  Easier to use

 # Pointers:

 1. & when used before a variable name (while not declaring it) given address of the variable.